An Improbable Beginning Leads to Decades of Innovation

 The arrival of the 21st century marked an increased emphasis by Sealed Air on growth and developing regions of the globe.
 Our innovations addressed the need for greater dining convenience, more energy efficient and environmentally friendly solutions, the effective movement of goods, and the needs of modernized healthcare systems.
 The company also explored new opportunities outside of packaging applications.
 With the 2011 purchase of Diversey Holdings, Inc., formerly JohnsonDiversey, Inc., Sealed Air became a leading provider of cleaning and hygiene products to the institutional marketplace worldwide.

-The company Alfred W. Fielding and Marc Chavannes founded more than half a century ago is now a multinational corporation with over 25,000 employees serving 175 countries.
-Today, Sealed Air protects what’s important by helping people live healthier, eat better and ship products safely around the world.
-We strive to be the global leaders in food safety and security, facility hygiene, and product protection.
-Our mission is to Re-imagine™ the industries we serve and create a world that feels, tastes and works better.
+The company Alfred W. Fielding and Marc Chavannes founded more than half a century ago is now a multinational corporation with approximately 14,000 employees serving 117 countries.
+Today, Sealed Air helps customers achieve their sustainability goals in the face of today's biggest social and environmental challenges.
+As a knowledge-based company focused on packaging solutions, we enable a safer and less wasteful food supply chain and protect valuable goods shipped around the world.
+We strive to be the global leaders in food safety and security and product protection.
+Our mission is to Re-imagine™ the industries we serve and create a world that works better.